Mac and Me: Critical response

 On review aggregator Rotten Tomatoes, the film has a 7% approval rating based on 28 reviews, and an average rating of 3.4/10.
 The site's consensus reads, "Mac and Me is duly infamous: not only is it a pale imitation of E.T., it's also a thinly-veiled feature length commercial for McDonald's and Coca-Cola."
 On Metacritic, the film has a score of 26 out of 100 based on 12 critics, indicating "generally unfavorable reviews".

 Despite the overwhelmingly negative reviews, Calegory's performance was named a highlight of the film by several critics, with Richard Harrigan of The Washington Post praising the young actor's "healthy authenticity" in his role.
-The filmmakers also garnered praise for their use of a disabled protagonist who has spina bifida.
+The filmmakers also garnered praise for their use of a disabled protagonist yet without making the disability a central part of the story.

-The film is widely regarded as one of the worst films ever made, with The Telegraph noting that it is "frequently pulled out in 'worst film of all time' arguments".
+The film is widely regarded as one of the worst movies, with The Telegraph noting that it is "frequently pulled out in 'worst film of all time' arguments".
 Filmmaker Morgan Spurlock cited it as the most egregious example of product placement in cinema history, as well as the "worst thing you'll ever see in your entire life".
 It was also named the worst film ever in the San Francisco Chronicle, as well as by broadcaster Simon Mayo, and writer/producer Damon Lindelof.
 Michael Hayden of GQ India referred to it as "hands down the worst family movie in Hollywood history."

 Nathan Rabin reviewed the film as part of his "My Year of Flops" series for The A.V.
 Club, writing:

 Mac and Me was designed as an especially brazen knock-off of E.T.: The Extra-Terrestrial.
 Instead, it plays like an indecent bizarro-world incarnation of Steven Spielberg's beloved family classic.
 E.T. is a marvel of daring, inspired character design that somehow manages to look simultaneously ugly and adorable, but Mac is a repulsive little monster that looks like an overgrown, horrifically scarred fetus covered with blisters.
 [The] creepy little alien’s mouth is permanently fixed in the O shape of a blow-up sex doll, though the average blow-up sex doll is more animated and has more dignity than Mac.
 [The] alien doesn’t move, so much as he twitches and burbles randomly; over the course of the film, its hideousness and comic inexpressiveness engenders morbid fascination.
 Suspension of disbelief becomes impossible: Mac is never anything more than a poorly manipulated puppet.